Plan Summary Menu

 If you were ever covered by the Rock Products Plan, you may be eligible to have your pre-1988 service under the Rock Products Plan recognized as service under the Western Conference of Teamsters Pension Plan.
 Also, you may be eligible to have your post- 1987 service under the Western Conference of Teamsters Pension Plan recognized as Rock Products Plan service to determine your right to receive any benefits you may have earned under that plan before 1988.

-Contact the Northwest Administrative Office if you were ever a participant in the Rock Products Plan.
+Contact your Administrative Office if you were ever a participant in the Rock Products Plan.

 Former Frozen Foods Employees Pension Plan Participants